 Following are the main activities when dealing with current issues.
-For more information and steps about each of these, see the Flare online Help or the relevant PDF guide (e.g. Flare Styles Guide for any style-related issues).
+For more information and steps about each of these, see the Help system or the relevant PDF guide (e.g. Styles Guide for any style-related issues).

 LINKS

 - Absolute links-viewing and fixing

 - Broken bookmarks-viewing and fixing

 - Broken links-viewing and fixing

 - External links-viewing and checking

 - Incoming and outgoing links-viewing

 - Named destinations-viewing

 - Topics not linked-viewing